JpAudibert/Fifo-Lifo/README.md

 # Fifo-Lifo
-A college application for a pile and a queue implementation
+A college application for a stack and a queue implementation